 Reaganomics, big hair, tight jeans and MTV.
 We'd been warned.
 By Styx.
 Driving home their point in a minute and a half, the arena rockers and power ballad pioneers committed a half-dozen rock and roll cliches on side 2, track 1 of their ninth studio album, Cornerstone.

 Prog-rock synthesizer intro?
 Check!
 Portentous power chords?
 Check!
 Segue into Steve Miller-like rhythmic guitar beat?
 Check!
 Check!
 Shouts of "Yeah!
 Yeah!"?
 Double check!
-And then... notice of the imminent arrival of a new decade.
+And then... that notice of the imminent arrival of a new decade.

 |80s artifact -- Styx' Cornerstone|